-Among the many things to do on Kelleys Island are:
+Among the many things to do on Kelleys Island:

 - Explore the Glacial Grooves: the largest accessible such grooves in the world, these were carved in the native limestone by receding glaciers over 18,000 years ago.

-- Enjoy the Beach at Kelleys Island State Park: a long stretch of sand beach
+- Enjoy the Beach at Kelleys Island State Park: a long stretch of sandy beach

 - Take part in an active sport: Kelleys is known for its kayaking, scuba diving among the several area shipwrecks, hiking, and cycling.